Key Takeaways

 Option 8: High Volume Guest Posts

-This last option isn’t necessarily expensive, at least in terms of money, but it can be time consuming.
-One way to get a lot of high quality content for your site without paying a ton of money for it is accepting guest posts.
-Guest posts often come from bloggers looking to get more exposure in the industry, so they want to produce better content to draw people in.
-You can put up a contact page for accepting guest posts and see what you get.
+This last option isn’t necessarily expensive in terms of money, but it can be time consuming.
+One way to get high quality content for your site without cash outlay is accepting guest posts.
+Guest contributors are usually bloggers or industry pros looking for exposure, which means they’re motivated to produce their best work.

 I saw a reddit post about somebody complaining about not finding quality writers.
 It was another one of those people that thinks two cents per word will actually pay the bills for writers.
 I wonder how many of these people have ever even done any type of calculations on what it would take for a writer to make a living.
 Let’s assume that the income taken in needs to be $3,000 in a month.
 That’ll include whatever comes out for paying taxes.